 - Using the bathroom

 Caring for Someone With Mesothelioma

-Below is a list of tasks you can expect to take on when serving as a mesothelioma caregiver.
+Below is a list of tasks you might encounter when becoming a mesothelioma caregiver.

 - Assisting with daily activities, such as feeding, bathing, and housekeeping

 - Transporting the patient to and from medical appointments

 - Monitoring and reporting any changes in overall health

 - Working with the cancer care team to ensure you understand all at-home medical duties